- “Male menopause” is also called andropause. It describes a drop in testosterone levels that many men experience when they get older.

 - increased body fat

-- feelings of physical weakness
+- reduced muscle mass and feelings of physical weakness

 - decreased bone density